RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 &nbsp;&nbsp;&nbsp;&nbsp;One of the most challenging endeavors in the biological sciences is linking the microscopic details of cellular components to the macro-scale physiology of the organism.
-This formidable task has been met repeatedly throughout history, especially in the era of DNA sequencing and single molecule biochemistry.
-For example, we as a scientific community have been able to connect sickle-cell anemia to a single amino acid substitution in Hemoglobin which promotes precipitation under a change in O$_2$ partial pressure [@feeling-taylor2004; @finch1973; @perutz1950].
+This formidable task has been met repeatedly in the recent history or biology, especially in the era of DNA sequencing and single molecule biochemistry.
+For example, the scientific community has been able to connect sickle-cell anemia to a single amino acid substitution in Hemoglobin which promotes precipitation under a change in O$_2$ partial pressure [@feeling-taylor2004; @finch1973; @perutz1950].
 We've assembled a physical